CloudyUnity/High5ive/README.md

 - All interfaces and interface methods should start with "I".
 - There should be no global variables if possible "Excluding the class instances created in Main".
 - Keep stuff private whenever possible.
 The codebase should generally only talk in one direction.
+- Avoid using this.memberVar when possible
+- Keep all member variables at the top of the class/struct above functions

 ### Control Flow/Methods